SkylineCommunications/dataminer-docs/connector-help/connector_help/Evertz 7780TSM.md

 - **Send Trap** (used to decide if a trap must be sent)
 - **Fault Present**

-The first three tables each have a togglebutton to enable or disable the polling of the table.A pop-up page with the **Priority Error Monitor Table** will be displayed after the user presses the '**Alarm Configuration..**' button.
+The first three tables each have a togglebutton to enable or disable the polling of the table.
+A pop-up page with the **Priority Error Monitor Table** will be displayed after the user presses the '**Alarm Configuration..**' button.

 ### Error Monitoring

-The **Error Monitor Table** shows the **Input Status, IP Layer Status, Syntrax Error Status** and the **User Defined Error Status.**This table also had a parameter to disable the table polling.
+The **Error Monitor Table** shows the **Input Status, IP Layer Status, Syntrax Error Status** and the **User Defined Error Status.** This table also had a parameter to disable the table polling.

 ### CCA and DPI Monitoring Control